EngRashedAlotaibi/Task-1-servo-motor/README.md

 Wires

 # Experiment Procedure:
-We start by connecting the battery to the Arduino Uno.
-After that we connect the servo motor's power wire to the 5V pin on the Arduino and then connect the signal wire to pin 9.
+We start by connecting the servo motor's power wire to the 5V pin on the Arduino and then connect the signal wire to pin 9.
 Finally, connect the servo motor's ground wire to the GND pin on the Arduino.
 'I used the example code for Sweeping a Servo Motor in Arduino IDE.'